 James C. Katzman

-Highlights: James C. Katzman is a retired partner of Goldman Sachs, with extensive experience in investment banking.
+Highlights: Mr. Katzman is a retired partner of Goldman Sachs, with extensive experience in investment banking.
 Born in Central Pennsylvania, Mr. Katzman brings sophisticated skills in the financial area and has a personal interest in education and childhood development.
-He is a Trustee of the Boys & Girls Clubs of Metro Phoenix, a Trustee of the San Francisco Ballet, a member of the President’s Leadership Council at Dartmouth College, and a member of the Advisory Board of the Program for Financial Studies at Columbia Business School.
-Mr. Katzman graduated with an A.B. in Economics from Dartmouth College and received an MBA from Columbia Business School.
+He is a Trustee of the Boys & Girls Clubs of Metro Phoenix, a Trustee of the San Francisco Ballet, a member of the President’s Leadership Council at Dartmouth College, and a member of the Advisory Board of the Program for Financial Studies at Columbia Business School, where he guest lectures on financial topics.
+Mr. Katzman’s professional expertise and personal commitment to the mission brings exceptional value to the Boards.